Classifieds / Obituaries

 Messages of condolence may be placed at www.brockiedonovan.com.

-Remembrances and condolences may be emailed to firstname.lastname@example.orgRaes Funeral Service of Shoal Lake are in care of the arrangements.
-(204)759-2160.
+Remembrances and condolences may be emailed to firstname.lastname@example.orgRaes Funeral Service in charge of arrangements.
+(204) 759-2160.

 In order to contact our Classified Department, please call: 204-571-7400 or email: email@example.com